How to avoid double counting beneficiaries using the MAX value to achieve more accurate results.

-What’s new in our Documentation
+What’s new in our guides, templates and documentation

 In this guide, we will create a simple database to measure the number of beneficiaries we reached with our income generation training activities.
 We will disaggregate this number based on gender (male, female, other) and refugee status (refugee, non refugee).